Le-Long/REST-API-with-Flask/README.md

 pip install -r requirements.txt
 ```

-You need to change the SQLALCHEMY_DATABASE_URI in file config/production.py to your database URI,
+You need to change the SQLALCHEMY_DATABASE_URI to your database URI in one of the file in directory config,
-and then create a database named "kiot" for the project.
+depends on which environment you use.
+Then run MySQL and create a database named "kiot" for the project.

 <!-- USAGE -->
 ## Running